This is our collected recipes page, organised by season. Most contain some foraged ingredients, often found in Highbury Park.

 about 4oz mashed potato.

-First make a puree from the young shoots or green tips: wash the nettles and fill a large pan with them – without crushing them.
+First make a puree from the young shoots or green tips.
+Wear your rubber gloves until the leaves have been cooked.
+Wash the nettles and FILL a large pan with them, without crushing them.
 Boil gentle for about 4 minutes and drain well.
 Add 1oz butter and seasoning (including finely chopped onion).
 Simmer for a further 5 minutes.
 Process in a blender.
 It will form a fluffy texture.

 For the soup: